News and Events

 COVID-19 and HOPE SERVICES

 In response to the COVID-19 pandemic, HOPE is taking precautions to ensure the health and safety of our community by offering services using telehealth and telephonic options.
-Here are the precautions HOPE is taking to limit the spread of COVID-19.
+If you not currently a Member of HOPE and wish to enroll in our services, call 520-770-1197 and select Option 5.
+You will be transferred to our Benefits Enrollment Navigator who can assist you.
 Please CLICK HERE for updates to services.
 For COVID-19 Resources and information, CLICK HERE.
 Reach Out.
 Stay in Touch.
 We're in it Together!

 HOPE and Wellness Connections!